 Be sure to include the keywords and phrases in your new resume to show that you are informed.
 Recruiters and hiring managers will take note and appreciate your efforts and confidence.

 Whatever you write on your resume may not be the last reference your future employer will seek.
 They may go to your LinkedIn profile to know more about you and your interest.
 I know of people whose Facebook accounts were also checked.

 Use Linkedin to interact and network as well as to tell the world about your interests and skills.
 Have endorsements from people you worked with.
-A good reference work best in a job interview and interview short-listing process.
+A good reference works best in a job interview and helps in the short-listing process.